vbaliga/vbaliga.github.io/_posts/2019-12-06-multiple-sequences-genes-from-genbank-in-r-purrr.md

 ## Pull multiple sequences for multiple genes `slowly()`

 We’re now ready for batch downloading, again via `ape::read.GenBank()`.
-As I mentioned above, the issue here is that feeding a constant set of requests to the GenBank servers won’t work.
+As I mentioned above, the issue here is that feeding a constant stream of requests to the GenBank servers won’t work.
 After a few hundred, you’ll run into a “`429 Too Many Requests`” error.